-If more than one P7886 card is used, the system definition dialog box comes up as shown in Figure 5.7.
+If more than one P7888 card is used, the system definition dialog box comes up as shown in Figure 5.8.
 Here the several units can be combined to form up to 4 separate systems that can be started, stopped and erased by one command.

-Figure 5.7: System Definition dialog box, two P7886 cards
+Figure 5.8: System Definition dialog box, two P7888 cards

 In the shown setting a single system is formed.
-The two modules MC\A and MC\B are combined.
+The two modules MC_A and MC_B are combined.
 System 1 can be started, stopped, erased, and continued with the respective commands in the Action 1 menu.
 It is also possible for example to form two independent systems 1 and 2: Click on the button labeled <<AII below the list box "System1" to remove all units from system 1.
 They are then shown in the "Not active" list box.
 Then select unit A and click on the button labeled >> below the "System 1" list box to include it into system 1 and perform the respective action for unit B and System 2.
+To switch one of the modules between 2 input or 4 input mode, move it into the "Not active" list and select it.
+The mode is indicated by a (2) or (4), respectively.
+The P7888-1 has of course always one inputs.
+Here mode (2) means 1 GHz and (4) means 500 MHz.

 OK accepts all settings and displays the value of P (the time counter preset value).
 Cancel rejects all changes.
-Pressing "Save Settings" stores all settings in the file P7886A.INF using the control language (see the following section)
+Pressing "Save Settings" stores all settings in the file P7888A.CFG using the control language (see the following section)

 This file is loaded at program start automatically and the parameters set.
-Together with each data file a header file with extension .886 is saved.
+Together with each data file a header file with extension .888 is saved.
 This header also contains all settings and in addition some information like the date and time of the measurement and comments entered in the MCDWIN program.